PresentIDco/PresentIDFaceVerificationAPI/README.md

    ```

  * Add `HiBrainyFaceVerificationAPI` class in your project.
 [Here](Android/HiBrainyFaceVerificationAPI.java) is the content of the `HiBrainyFaceVerificationAPI.java` class.
-   - Replace `YourPackageName;` to your Package Name.
+   - Replace `YourPackageName` with your Package Name.

  * Add `HiBrainyPostURLUtils` class in your project.
 [Here](Android/HiBrainyPostURLUtils.java) is the content of the `HiBrainyPostURLUtils.java` class.
    - Assign the variable `apiKey` by your API-Key you took from [your account](https://my.hibrainy.com).
-   - Replace `YourPackageName;` to your Package Name.
+   - Replace `YourPackageName` with your Package Name.

  * Insert the following element as a direct child of the manifest element.
     ```xml